GULibrarySandbox/intro-data-wrangle/content/6-lesson.md

 The *Preview* screen will display on the left the cell value as it is before transformation, and on the right, what the value will be after the expression has run.
 This allows you to correct any errors in writing the expression, e.g., adding spaces where they are not needed, using unmatching quote marks.
 - Click  `OK`.

-The `Suburb_PostCode` column should now contain no left brackets.
+The `Suburb_PostCode` column should now contain no left brackets.{% endcapture %} {% include card.md header="Activity - transforming data using GREL" text=text %}

 #### Activity - remove another character